 A: Sadly, censorship has become a common occurrence for many working on school-sponsored student media so we have a number of tried and true responses to combat it, which you can read about in our Fighting Censorship Checklist.
 As the checklist points out, the law is only one tool for contesting censorship.
-Fortunately, in 2018, you have many speech tools available — used quite effectively by students and march organizers — which school officials have no or limited authority to restrict.
+Fortunately, you have many speech tools available — used quite effectively by students and march organizers — which school officials have no or limited authority to restrict.

 Q: Can students be punished for taking part in a class walkout or other demonstration that significantly interferes with school?

 A: Yes.
 While the First Amendment does protect the rights of students to engage in speech activities, those rights are not unlimited.
 Part of the balance the Supreme Court struck in its 1969 landmark ruling in Tinker v.
 Des Moines was that while it protected the students’ right to wear armbands to school and to engage in other forms of peaceful protest, the Court said school officials could still censor two types of student speech… Read more

 Warning: We have started receiving reports of schools threatening “extra” punishment for students participating in a class walkout.
 That won’t fly.
 In fact, in one of its most recent student speech cases, the U.S. Supreme Court noted that political speech by students is entitled to more — not less — First Amendment protection.
 We urge anyone with information about threats of extra punishment to contact us.